What is Dual Credit?

 High school students who would like to take courses delivered on the University of Idaho campus must be 16 years or older at the start of the semester or course, or have completed at least half of their high school graduation requirements, and are prepared for the demands of college-level coursework.

-Complete information about How to Enroll is outlined under the Student link.
+Complete information about How to Enroll is outlined under the Students link on this site.

 Please Note: High school counselor signatures are required on the registration form.
 Per Idaho Title 33-5104, parent/guardian signatures are also required.

 Dual credit eases the transition to college by giving students firsthand exposure to college-level work while earning high school and college credit simultaneously.
 Dual credit also provides a wider range of course options for high school students.
 Classes may be taught at the high school campus, the university campus, or online depending on the arrangements made with the high school.
 Through this program, dual credit students can accumulate college credits prior to entering college that will help them graduate early or on time.

 State guidelines dictate class fees depending on how and where the class is offered.
 Fees and other charges are subject to change and are effective only when adopted by the University of Idaho Board of Regents.
 Classes are billed at $65 per credit hour.

 Please Note: Some classes carry special lab or course fees in addition to the per credit-hour fees listed.